A Sonos sound system is modern and high tech.

 Using The Connect Amp

 Similar to the Connect, I only recommend using the Connect Amp if you already have it.
-It is basically the ame as the Sonos Amp, but half as powerful.
+It is basically the same as the Sonos Amp, but half as powerful.
 Connecting it is exactly the same, too.
 The cable that comes with it connects the L/R audio inputs on the unit to the output on the record player or preamplifier.

 Finishing The Connection In The App

 The next step involves opening the app on your tablet or phone.
 Go to browse tab and select Line-in and then choose the Line-in source.
-IF you plan on using your record player a lot, you may want to set up AutoPlay.
+If you plan on using your record player a lot, you may want to set up AutoPlay.
 That way your system will switch to vinyl mode automatically, whenever it detects a signal from the turntable.

 Using Your Turntable With Sonos Effectively

-As mentioned above, if you connect your record player to the Sonos Play 5, you can group that speaker with other Sonos speakers.
+As mentioned above, if you connect your record player to the Sonos Five, you can group that speaker with other Sonos speakers.
 This is great for larger rooms, or if you want to listen to records in a different room.
 Simply use the room tab in the Sonos app to group them together.

 But there is a problem with this.